Peterborough Improvement Plan

 Financial sustainability

-The recovery and improvement of Peterborough relies on us setting a balanced budget for 2022/23.
-This will mean taking bold decisions to turn off spending in areas that are no longer core or that we can’t afford as we constantly challenge ourselves on how we spend every penny.
+Our Improvement Plan said that the recovery and improvement of Peterborough relied on us setting a balanced budget for 2022/23 which we achieved.
+This meant taking bold decisions to turn off spending in areas that were no longer core or that we couldn't afford.
+We also delivered a balanced budget in 2023/24 and we have plans for a balanced budget in 2024/25.

 Service reviews